RootsShoots/site/seed-potatoes.md

 # Seed Potatoes

-At Roots & Shoots we've got an extensive range of seed potatoes.
+At Roots & Shoots we've got an extensive range of seed potatoes. £3.99 per bag or 3 bags for £10

 <div class="row-fluid">
     <div class="span6">